 The primary assay laboratories for exploration samples were SGS Laboratories in Bamako, Mali, and the Fekola Mine laboratory.
 Samples from RC drilling completed by the Fekola Mine geology department are assayed at the Fekola Mine laboratory.
 SGS Bamako is accredited by the South African National Accreditation System under ISO/IEC17025 for selected analytical techniques and is independent from B2Gold.
 The Fekola Mine laboratory is not independent and does not hold accreditations.
+The check laboratory for the Dandoko Permit was Bureau Veritas in Abidjan, Ivory Coast.
+Bureau Veritas is accredited by the under ISO/IEC17025 for selected analytical techniques and is independent from B2Gold.

-Samples are dried, crushed to 75% passing 2 millimetres ("mm"), and pulverized to 85% passing 75 micrometers ("μm").
+Samples are dried, crushed to 75% passing 2 millimetres ("mm"), and pulverized to 85% passing 75 micrometers (" μ m").
 Gold analysis consists of a 50 gram fire assay with an atomic absorption spectrometer ("AAS") and/or gravimetric finish, a method which is within industry norms.